jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 The end result should look something like the following screen where the node is green at 100 percent health and has the latest software version.

+..
+Important:: Do not move on to Lab 2 until the CE is fully provisioned and **Online**.

 |